 The applicant acknowledges the responsibility to uphold any other pertinent federal or state law, rules or regulations in the delivery of its online courses or programs, including, without limitation, Title II of the Americans with Disabilities Act, Section 504 of Rehabilitation Act of 1973, and the Individuals with Disabilities Education Act.

-All instruction delivered to Washington State students is delivered by Washington state certificated teachers who are assigned to instruct courses in a manner which meets the "Highly Qualified" definition under the No Child Left Behind Act and in a manner which meets the requirements set forth in WAC 181-82.
+All instruction delivered to Washington state students is delivered by Washington state certificated teachers who (A) are assigned to instruct courses in a manner which meets the "Highly Qualified" definition under the No Child Left Behind Act and in a manner which meets the requirements set forth in WAC 181-82, and (B) are evaluated annually using the revised evaluative criteria and four-level rating system established in RCW 28A.405.100.
 The applicant acknowledges that OSPI approval covers only courses delivered to Washington state students and delivered by Washington state certificated teachers.

 High school credit

 All of the applicant's high school courses advertised as being worth high school credit are eligible for high school credit per WAC 180.51.050.
-(However, final decisions regarding the awarding of high school credit shall remain the responsibility of school districts.)
+(However, final decisions regarding the awarding of high school credit shall by governed by RCW 28A.250.050 (2).)

 Include information about who conducted the alignments (name/title and/or service provider), the standard(s) aligned, and the dates of alignments.